Estate Tax Law

 Governing tax rules are quite complex.
 The following list illustrates some of the many nuances of estate tax law in the United States.

-1. Very Few People Pay Estate Taxes.
-According to the IRS, less than 0.2% of the deceased adult population was required to pay the federal estate tax in recent years.
+1. Very few people pay estate taxes: According to the IRS, the estates of less than 0.2% of adults who died had to pay the federal estate tax in recent years.

-2. Percentage of Federal Revenue.
-According to the Congressional Budget Office, the federal estate, gift, and generation-skipping transfer taxes generally account for 1-2% of federal tax revenue each year.
+2. Percentage of federal revenue: According to the Congressional Budget Office, the federal estate, gift, and generation-skipping transfer taxes generally account for 1-2% of federal tax revenue annually.

-4. No Estate Tax in 2010.
-Starting in 2001, Congress began gradually phasing out the federal estate tax.
+4. No estate tax in 2010: Starting in 2001, Congress began gradually phasing out the federal estate tax.
 By 2010, there was no estate tax at all.
-However, the estate tax was reinstated the following year and continues today.
+However, Congress reinstated the estate tax the next year.
+It continues today.

-5. Basic Exclusion Amount (BEA).
-An important component of the federal estate and gift tax exemption is the BEA.
-The BEA is first applied to any taxable gifts, and the remainder is then applied to the taxable estate.
-From 2018 to 2025, the BEA is temporarily raised to approximately $11 million.
-In 2026, the exemption amount will revert to $5 million.
+5. Basic Exclusion Amount (BEA): An essential component of the federal estate and gift tax exemption is the BEA.
+It applies first to any taxable gifts.
+The remainder of the BEA applies to the taxable estate.
+From 2018 to 2025, the BEA has been temporarily raised to approximately $11 million.
+In 2026, the exemption amount will revert to $5 million unless Congress steps in.

-6. Deduction for Married Couples.
-The unlimited marital deduction allows a deceased spouse to leave their entire estate to their surviving spouse tax-free, as long as the survivor is a U.S. citizen.
-The property must pass “outright" (i.e., completely) to the survivor.
-The survivor's estate will then be subject to the federal estate tax upon their own death.
-For more on this, see The Marital Deduction Trap and How To Avoid It.
+6. Deduction for married couples: The unlimited marital deduction allows a person to leave their entire estate to their surviving spouse tax-free, as long as the survivor is a U.S. citizen.
+The property must pass "outright" (i.e., completely) to the survivor.
+The survivor's estate will then be subject to federal estate tax upon their own death.
+For more, see FindLaw's article on The Marital Deduction Trap and How to Avoid It.

-8. Taxable Estate vs. Probate Estate.
-A probate estate includes all assets titled under the decedent's name on their date of death.
-A taxable estate includes everything owned or controlled by the decedent on their date of death even if they do not hold title (e.g., assets in a revocable trust).
-The IRS makes clear that a taxable estate “will likely include non-probate as well as probate property."
+8. Taxable estate vs. probate estate: A probate estate includes all assets titled under the decedent's name on their date of death.
+A taxable estate includes everything owned or controlled by the decedent on their date of death, even if they do not hold the title itself (e.g., assets in a revocable trust).
+The IRS makes clear that a taxable estate "will likely include non-probate as well as probate property."

-9. Revocable vs. Irrevocable Trusts.
-Trusts are commonly used for estate and tax planning.
-Trusts may be “revocable" (changeable by the creator) or “irrevocable" (unchangeable by the creator).
-Again, because the creator retains some control over a revocable trust, the trust assets are still part of their taxable estate.
+9. Revocable vs. irrevocable trusts: Individuals commonly use trusts for estate and tax planning.
+Trusts may be revocable (changeable by the creator) or irrevocable (unchangeable by the creator).
+Again, because the creator retains some control over a revocable living trust, the trust assets are still part of their taxable estate.

-10. Charitable Remainder Trust (CRT).
-One method of reducing estate taxes is to leave assets to a charity through a CRT, a kind of irrevocable trust.
+10. Charitable Remainder Trust (CRT): One way to reduce estate taxes is to leave assets to a charity through a CRT, a type of irrevocable trust.
 The trust creator can receive income from the trust fund while they are alive by naming themselves as a beneficiary.
 Once they die, the trust assets avoid the estate tax.
-Further, if the charity sells the assets, it also avoids the capital gains tax.
+Further, if the charity sells the assets, the assets avoid the capital gains tax.

-So-called “death taxes" are as persistent as they are controversial.
-This area of tax law can be quite complex.
-Whether you are exploring tax planning strategies or are uncertain whether a deceased loved one's estate should file a federal estate tax return, a local tax or estate planning attorney can help.
+So-called death taxes are as persistent as they are controversial.
+This area of tax law can be complex.
+You may be exploring tax planning strategies.
+Or you may be uncertain whether a deceased loved one's estate should file a federal estate tax return.
+A local tax or estate planning attorney can help with these issues or related estate planning matters.